The Cost Of Homeschooling:

 However, that just goes to prove you can homeschool on a low income because thousands of people are doing it already.

-The Homeschooling Cost: What You Have To Pay
+The Cost Of Homeschooling: What You Have To Pay

 stack of coins